-Over the summer, Local Food Hub and 4P Foods finalized a merger of their distribution operations.
+Over the summer, Local Food Hub and 4P Foods finalized 4p’s acquisition of Local Food Hub’s distribution operations.
 Local Food Hub is a nonprofit organization that was founded to partner with Virginia farmers to increase community access to local food.
 4P Foods is a direct to consumer food hub that connects consumers in the DC metro area with good food from small family farms.
-This merger marries Local Food Hub’s strengths in farmer relationships and product knowledge with 4P’s strengths in logistics, market development, and sales.
+This transaction marries Local Food Hub’s strengths in farmer relationships and product knowledge with 4P’s strengths in logistics, market development, and sales.

 Currently, the U.S. food system is dominated by large, industrial, and international players, disadvantaging small farmers and eaters alike.
 Local Food Hub and 4P Foods were both founded to right this wrong—namely, to build a more equitable food system in which small farmers can thrive and more people can gain access to well-grown food from their region.

 “To truly impact the way we feed ourselves in this country, we must continually innovate ways to get good food from family farms to market in a more efficient and cost-effective way.
 This merger helps move us closer toward that goal,” said Tom McDougall, Founder and CEO of 4P Foods.

 “This partnership highlights the progress we’ve made in building a strong local food system over the last decade.
 4P is opening more opportunities for small farms to sell their food and for customers to access that food than ever before.
 And Local Food Hub is doubling down on the farmer services and community programs that make a food system resilient and equitable,” said Kristen Suokko, Executive Director of Local Food Hub.